hith777/Aurora-Search-Engine-Assignment/README.md

 - **In-memory storage**: All data in RAM for fastest access
 - **Automatic indexing on startup**: Messages are fetched and indexed when the service starts

-## Performance Optimization: Reducing Latency to 30ms
+## 🎯 Bonus 2: Data Insights - Reducing Latency to 30ms

+The current implementation targets <100ms response time and successfully meets this requirement.
+This section explains how we can further optimize the system to achieve the 30ms bonus target.

+### Performance Optimization Strategies

 The current implementation targets <100ms response time.
 Here are strategies to reduce latency to 30ms: